Chapter 17. Optimizing virtual machine performance

 virtio-mem is a paravirtualized memory device that can be used to dynamically add or remove host memory in virtual machines (VMs).
 For example, you can use this device to move memory resources between running VMs or to resize VM memory in cloud setups based on your current requirements.

-By using virtio-mem, you can increase the memory of a VM beyond its initial size, and shrink it back to its original size, in units that can have the size of 4 to several hundred mebibytes (MiBs).
+By using virtio-mem, you can increase the memory of a VM beyond its initial size, and shrink it back to its original size, in units that can have the size of 2 to several hundred mebibytes (MiBs), depending on the used memory backing and the operating system running inside the VM.
 Note, however, that virtio-mem also relies on a specific guest operating system configuration, especially to reliably unplug memory.

 virtio-mem feature limitations